CerenBozada/CerenBozada/README.md

 *About me*

-- 📈 Building android projects
+- 📈 Building frontend and android projects

 - ❤️ I love writing on my medium page here you can follow me : https://medium.com/@ceren.bozada